thkuo/CompositeDatatypeTree/README.md

 ### Contents

-This repository contains the methodology of the phylogenetic tree research.
-For an overview about the data of each application in this paper, please visit the `bin/paper_figs.html` files.
-To apply the composite datatype inference to the other datasets, please visit `tree_inference/`.
+This repository contains the methodology and results of this paper.
+To overview each application, please visit the `bin/paper_figs.html` files under `Pseudomonas/`, `Klebsiella/`, and `Benchmarking/`.
+To apply the composite datatype inference to other datasets, please visit `tree_inference/`.

     .
     ├── tree_inference # workflows of the composite datatype method